Unnatural Links: What is the Purpose of the Google FUD Campaign?

 *

-Google has been sending out “unnatural links” warnings for some time.
-At first they meant you got penalized on Google search and thus you lost your rankings.
+Google has been sending out “unnatural links” warnings for quite some time now.
+At first the messages meant that you got penalized on Google search and thus you potentially lost your rankings and traffic.
 Then

 Google started sending out even more of the cryptic messages.

-Then they seemingly backtracked a few days later to say that these messages do not mean you have been penalized, they don’t matter.
-Of course this was just temporary.
+Then they seemingly backtracked a few days later to say that these messages do not mean you have been penalized.
+They even explained they don’t matter.
+Of course this was also just a temporary excuse.

 Then Google spokespeople apparently again changed their mind to say that of course such a message can mean a penalty and that they can’t be ignored.